1. Your film Creating Beauty won award 3rd Best Feature Documentary. How was the film inspired?

 My favorite all-time movie is Seven by David Fincher.
 It perfectly encapsulates what I hope to become as a filmmaker.
 I've probably watched the film more than 50 times and I always see something new on every viewing.

-7. If you could work with anyone in the world, who would that
+7. If you could work with anyone in the world, who would that person be?

 Honestly, my younger brother Bernard.
 He is the youngest of 13 kids and we see the world the same in so many ways, I think it would be great to make a film with him.